darth-veitcher/nswrap/README.md

 ## Enum Definitions

 NSWrap translates C `enum` values into Go constants.
-The enums you need are specified in `nswrap.yaml` by regular expression, which, in the case of named enums, must match the name of the `enum` itself, or in the case of anonymous enums, must match the name of the constant(s) you are looking for as declared
+The enums you want are specified in `nswrap.yaml` by regular expression, which, in the case of named enums, must match the name of the `enum` itself, or in the case of anonymous enums, must match the name of the constant(s) you are looking for as declared